apatoliya/engJour/README.md

 also changed on express how it's fetching data from postgres and it's working fine with postgres

 next challenge was to insert 10m records and i am still working on it
+### 02/16/2019#####
+today i run some performance test on deployed version of my component services on EC2 where i have client and database on same instance. i used loader.io to run some benchmarking for RPS just for my service i got right balance for 2500 clients per minuute with 8ms latency and almost 0% error rate. there are also few test i have done with 100, 1k, 2k clients.